bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 ### {id="proprietary-nvidia-drivers"} Proprietary Nvidia Drivers

-The official Nvidia proprietary drivers works well in Bedrock Linux, given a few limitations.
+The official Nvidia proprietary drivers works well in Bedrock Linux if set up properly.

-In general, if you want to make it relatively easy, use the same client for:

-1. The nvidia proprietary driver
-2. The kernel
-3. xorg
-4. *all* of the programs which require 3D acceleration.

-Yes, this loses a lot of the advantages of Bedrock Linux.
-These are necessary
+- Do not use the proprietary nvidia driver from a client's package manager;
+  rather, use the officially provided one from Nvidia's website.
+This is necssary because the same exact driver may have to be installed in multiple clients.

+- You must make sure the kernel module is available in client which provides xorg.
+Simply ensure `/lib/modules` is shared both there and the client which provides the kernel (if they are different).

+- xorg needs to be installed the client which provides xorg and clients which will provide applications which require graphics-card-acceleration (such as compositing window manager, CAD tool or videogame).
+Yes, this is a lot of extra disk space used, but it is necessary (as explained below).
+If you'd rather save disk space, make all of these the same client; ie, use the same client to provide the kernel, xorg, and all graphics-card-acceleration-requiring applications.

+- The client which provided the kernel should have the proprietary nvidia drivers installed normally.  *If* this client also has xorg installed, run the following (as root, without any X11 servers running)

+	{class="rcmd"} sh ./NVIDIA-Linux-~(ARCH~)-~(VERSION~).run

+- If the client which provided the kernel does not have xorg installed, run the following (note the additional flag):

+	{class="rcmd"} sh ./NVIDIA-Linux-~(ARCH~)-~(VERSION~).run --kernel-module-only

+- The other clients in which you installed xorg should install the *userland* component of the nvidia proprietary driver, but *not the kernel module*.
+This can be done with (still with no X11 servers running):

+	{class="rcmd"} sh ./NVIDIA-Linux-~(ARCH~)-~(VERSION~).run --no-kernel-module

+Everything should be good to go.
+The above instructions were necessary
 because:

-1. The proprietary nvidia driver compiles a module to go into the kernel.
+1. Without the `--no-kernel-module` flag, the proprietary nvidia driver compiles a module to go into the kernel.
 While it is possible to have the kernel from a different client (see the proprietary nvidia driver's `--kernel-source-path` flag), that's more work and not documented here.
 You're welcome to take a crack at it, though - it works if you do it right.

 2. The proprietary nvidia driver alters parts of the userland in addition to the kernel module.
 This means it *has* to be installed in the client with xorg